pcanz/grammar-parser/docs/introduction.md

 A simple regex component with a repeat suffix can not be logically distinguished from a PEG repeat operator (since there is no backtracking to let the regex try again).
 It is best to keep regex components simple, but a more complex regex component can be used, and they may employ regex logic internally.
 A regex component returns a string match result.

-The lack of backtracking in the PEG logic can make it quite different from a regex.
-For example, here is a sequence of two regex components in a grammar rule that will fail to match an input that the same two components could match, if they were combined into a single regex:
+The lack of backtracking in the PEG logic can sometimes make it quite different from a regex.
+For example, here are two regex components that will fail on an input that the same two components will match if they are combined into a single regex:

 ``` eg
     [ab]+ [bc]+  -- fails on: "abb" (the [bc]+ finds nothing left to match).